trocafone/laika/docs/reports.rst

    found in the source page.
 -  refresh: True if you want an updated report. **Important**: For refresh to work the api\_key must be of user type.
 -  parameters: Dictionary of query parameters.
+They should be written as they are defined in the query.
+The p\_ needed for the url will be prepended in the report.

 Example of a redash query: